gpoehl/phpReport/docs/source/methods.rst

 :php:meth:`noData` Called when no data was given.

-:php:meth:`noData_n` Called when no data was given for dimension 'n'.
+:php:meth:`noDataN` Called when no data was given for dimension 'n'.

-:php:meth:`noGroupChange_n` Called when groups for dimension 'n' are declared but row didn't trigger a group change.
+:php:meth:`noGroupChangeN` Called when groups for dimension 'n' are declared but row didn't trigger a group change.

 Methods returning information